 My practice is a satirical merging of fact, fiction, history, and contemporary culture.
 I work both 3-dimensionally and 2-dimensionally.
 Small-scale, sculptural dioramas have recently expanded into immersive, walk-through installations.

 A combination of both fine art and craft materials and techniques, the highly narrative installations begin with tiny textile figures.
 Created through labor-intensive hand and machine sewing and constructed from unbleached muslin, the figures are stuffed with fiberfill and internally wired for pose-ability.
 Detailed, miniature accessories are obsessively manufactured and present clues to layered and complex storylines.
 At 1:8 human scale, the figures coax viewers in for a

 closer look where unsettling narratives lurk under a veneer of whimsy.

-Ink, watercolor, and collage works on paper are small-scale but equally as meticulous.
+Ink, watercolor, and collaged works on paper are equally small-scaled and meticulous.

 Mirroring the doll-like sculptures in their playful style, the dark humor found in the scrawling text reveals a scathing social commentary.

 - Jody MacDonald